-There you have it!
+There you have it – the difference between an anhinga and a cormorant!
 We remember it with the letter “c”, curve = cormorant.

 Anhingas vs. Cormorants – Other Identifiers

-Besides the bill, Anhingas also have a slightly longer neck and tail feather than the Double-Breasted Cormorants we see here in SWFL.
-You’ll notice the tail feather of the Anhinga when they are in flight, it spreads out like a turkey tail feather, which is how they’ve earned the nickname “water turkey.”
+Besides the bill, there are other ways to determine if a bird is a cormorant or anhinga.
+Anhingas also have a slightly longer neck and tail feather than the Double-Breasted Cormorants we see here in SWFL.
+You’ll notice the tail feather of the Anhinga when they are in flight, it spreads out like a turkey tail feather, which is how they’ve also earned the nickname “water turkey.”